dariaomelkina/big_data_homeworks/hw10_spark_data_processing/README.md

 Data must be in a directory called "japan_data", with parent directory being this one (**big_data_homeworks/hw10_spark_data_processing/japan_data**).

+P.S.
+In the files which I tested there were some problems with video ids –– a lot of them were not ids at all.
+I also decided to drop all the videos with "null" titles, because there records were mostly completely empty.

 Read data using Spark and answer questions from the task:
 ```
 bash process_using_spark.sh